nethmiweedeakin/Giftzy/README.md

 http://localhost:3000/api/student
 ```

-- What the /api/student output should look like;
+- What the /api/student output should look like:
     It should pretty-print:
 {"fullName":"My Chi Nguyen","studentID":"225255856"}